ubccr/xdmod/docs/howto-colors.md

 Open XDMOD indexes the colors based on the first instance of the color found in that list, so any duplicate colors may wreck havoc on group-by coloring.
-As an example, if I selected the first `123456` in the following palette would cause the next two groups in that dataset to be colored `AABBCC` and `CCBBAA`.
+As an example, selecting the first `123456` in the following palette would cause the next two groups in that dataset to be colored `AABBCC` and `CCBBAA`.
 If I selected the second `123456`, though, the next two groups, would *still* be colored `AABBCC` and `CCBBAA`.